 In this section, we derive the foundational results of our model.
 These propositions are "functional-form-free" in the sense that they do not depend on the specific Shannon entropy cost function, but rather on a minimal set of qualitative properties that any reasonable model of costly attention should exhibit.
-Specifically, we require only that (a) the consumer's ability to pay attention, $\lambda(T)$, decreases as the task's deadline, $T$, moves further into the future, and (b) the consumer's chosen probability of success, $q^*$, increases with their ability to pay attention, $\lambda$.
-These general results reveal the fundamental economic tensions that drive the firm's strategic decisions and provide a robust theoretical backbone for the sharper, more specialized predictions that will follow.
+Specifically, we require only that (a) the consumer's ability to pay attention, $\tau(T)$, decreases as the task's deadline, $T$, moves further into the future, and (b) the consumer's chosen probability of success, $q^*$, increases with their ability to pay attention, $\tau$.
+These general results reveal the main economic tensions that drive the firm's strategic decisions and provide a robust theoretical backbone for the sharper, more specialized predictions that will follow.

 \begin{proposition}[Attention vs. Trial Length] A longer trial period unambiguously decreases the consumer's effort to cancel.
-For any given renewal price $P>0$, if the rate of attention decay is positive ($\beta > 0$), then an increase in trial length $T$ leads to a strict decrease in the optimal cancellation probability $q^*(P, \lambda(T))$.
+For any given renewal price $P>0$, if the rate of attention decay is positive ($\beta > 0$), then an increase in trial length $T$ leads to a strict decrease in the optimal cancellation probability $q^*(P, \tau(T))$.

 \end{proposition} \begin{proof} The proof is a direct application of the chain rule.
-The change in the optimal cancellation probability with respect to the trial length is given by $\frac{\partial q^*}{\partial T} = \frac{\partial q^*}{\partial \lambda} \frac{d\lambda}{dT}$.
-From the consumer's optimization problem in \Cref{lem:qstar}, we established that a higher attention sensitivity $\lambda$ makes it cheaper to exert mental effort, leading to a higher chosen success probability, so $\frac{\partial q^*}{\partial \lambda} > 0$.
-From our core behavioral assumption on attention decay, \Cref{ass:MA3}, a longer trial reduces attention sensitivity, so $\frac{d\lambda}{dT} < 0$ for any $\beta>0$.
-The product of a positive term and a negative term is necessarily negative, completing the proof. \end{proof}
+The change in the optimal cancellation probability with respect to the trial length is given by $\frac{\partial q^*}{\partial T} = \frac{\partial q^*}{\partial \tau} \frac{d\tau}{dT}$.
+From the consumer optimization problem in \Cref{lem:qstar}, a higher attention sensitivity $\tau$ makes it cheaper for them to exert mental effort, leading to a higher chosen success probability, so $\frac{\partial q^*}{\partial \tau} > 0$.
+From our core behavioral assumption on attention decay, \Cref{MA3}, a longer trial reduces attention sensitivity, so $\frac{d\tau}{dT} < 0$ for any $\beta>0$.
+The product of a positive term and a negative term is necessarily negative, thus complete the proof. \end{proof}